 Foreign customers especially enjoy the “Beef Sagari (hanging tender/thick skirt)” and the “Akan Pork.”
 Sagari refers to the part of the cow diaphragm that touches the lumbar spine on the dorsal side.

-It is categorized as intestines; however it has a similar texture to kalbi (short rib / the area around the rib) and rose (sirloin / back meat from the should to waist), which is easier to eat compared to other intestine parts.
+It is categorized as intestines; however, it has a similar texture to kalbi (short rib/the area around the rib) and rose (sirloin/back meat from the shoulder to waist), which is easier to eat compared to other intestine parts.